andong0909/ip/docs/README.md

-# Woof User Guide
+# woof.Woof User Guide

 // Product screenshot goes here

-Woof is a helpful chatbot with features of a to-do list that can help you keep track of the things you need to do.
+woof.Woof is a helpful chatbot with features of a to-do list that can help you keep track of the things you need to do.

 ## Adding deadlines